Olkiluoto Nuclear Power Plant: Cost

-The main contractor, Areva, is building the unit for a fixed price of €3 billion, so in principle, any construction costs above that price fall on Areva.
+The main contractor, Areva, was expected to build the unit for a fixed price of €3 billion, with any construction costs above that price falling on Areva.
 In July 2012, those overruns were estimated at more than €2 billion, and in December 2012, Areva estimated that the full cost of building the reactor would be about €8.5 billion, well over the previous estimate of €6.4 billion.
 Because of the delays, TVO and Areva both sought compensation from each other through the International Court of Arbitration.

 In October 2013, TVO's demand for compensation from Areva had risen to €1.8 billion, and Areva's from TVO to €2.6 billion.
 In December 2013, Areva increased its demand to €2.7 billion.
 On 10 March 2018 French newspaper Le Monde announced that Areva and TVO had reached an agreement.
 A day later, TVO confirmed that Areva would pay it €450 million in compensation over the delays and lost income.
 The agreement would settle all legal actions between the two companies.
 With the settlement, TVO disclosed its total investment to be around €5.5 billion.
 Areva had accumulated losses of €5.5 billion.
 The total cost of the project, therefore, is estimated to be €11 billion.

 Between 2013 and 2017 OL1 and OL2 produced between 13,385 GWh and 14,740 GWh per year at capacity factors between 87.2% and 96%.
-OL3 is expected to produce an additional 12,000-13,000 GWh annually.
-Even taking into account all OL3 construction delays the long term LCOE target for all three plants is 30 EUR/MWh.
-LCOE for the OL3 reactor alone is estimated at 42 EUR/MWh.
+OL3 is expected to produce an additional 12,000–13,000 GWh annually.
+Even taking into account all OL3 construction delays the long-term target for operational production cost (not including investments and subsidies) for all three plants is 33 €/MWh.
+Production cost for the OL3 reactor alone is estimated at 49 €/MWh, as OL1-2 had a production cost of app.
+18 €/MWh during 2016-2020, prior to OL3 entering service.